Looking for a guide to Chiang Mai, Thailand? You’ve come to the right place!

 The elephant, after climbing Doi Suthep and trumpeting three times, died.
 King Nu Naone saw this as a sign and ordered the temple to be built.

-To get to Wat Phra That Doi Suthep from the city center, you can rent a scooter, take a taxi, or hop on a songthaew (shared taxi).
+To get to Wat Phra That Doi Suthep from the city center, you can rent a motorbike, take a taxi, or hop on a songthaew (shared taxi).
 I opted for a songthaew and bargained for 80 baht.

 The entrance features stunning stairs flanked by Naga serpent balustrades.
 You can either climb the 309 steps or take the elevator to reach the temple.
 Admission is 50 baht.